Article

 Key facts:

-• Each AI Overview response cites an average of 13.34 sources, more than any other AI search platform
+• Each AI Overview response cites an average of 13.34 sources, more than most other AI search platforms

-• Multi-modal content earns 317% more AI Overview citations than text-only pages, according to research from Wellows
+• Multi-modal content earns substantially more AI Overview citations than text-only pages, according to research from Wellows — one of the strongest AIO-specific levers

 • 44.2% of AI Overview citations pull from the first 30% of a page's content, making opening paragraphs disproportionately important